Course Descriptions

 IS 4903G: Indigenous Research and Methodologies

-This advanced course examines the critical issues and tensions of doing research with and for Indigenous peoples.
+This advanced course examines the critical issues and tensions of doing research with and for Indigenous peoples..
 Themes will include Indigenous methodologies (including but not limited to oral histories), and decolonizing research.
+Cross-listed with Anthropology 4405F/G.

 Common Information